 Thankfully, most discoveries of newborn kittens do not call for human assistance, and in fact, no intervention is generally the best thing you can do.

-The goal is to keep the mother and kittens together to ensure the best chances for the kittens’ survival.
 In the first weeks of their lives, kittens need their mother’s care and antibodies from her milk.
 And as they grow, the mother will begin to give her kittens the critical training they will need to survive on their own.

 How do I determine a kitten's age?